UdacityAS/pdsnd_github/README.md

 This is the bikeshare file

 ### Files used
-Include the files used
+bikeshare.py.
+Attempted to ignore the data files
-git
 ### Credits
 Andrew changed this file.